 |Epsilonretrovirus ||Walleye dermal sarcoma virus ||Not known to be pathogenic in humans |

 |Spumavirus ||Simian foamy virus ||Not known to be pathogenic in humans |

 The wide variety of interactions of a retrovirus with its host range from completely benign events (e.g., silent carriage of endogenous retroviral sequences in the germline genome of many animal species) to rapidly fatal infections (e.g., exogenous infection with an oncogenic virus such as Rous sarcoma virus in chickens).
 The ability of retroviruses to acquire and alter the structure and function of host cell genetic sequences has revolutionized our understanding of molecular carcinogenesis.
 The viruses can insert into the germline genome of the host cell and behave as a transposable or movable genetic element.
 They can activate or inactivate genes near the site of integration into the genome.
 They can rapidly alter their own genome by recombination and mutation under selective environmental stimuli.

 Most human viral diseases occur as a consequence of tissue destruction either directly by the virus itself or indirectly by the host’s response to the virus.
-Although these mechanisms are operative in retroviral infections, retroviruses have additional mechanisms of inducing disease, including the malignant transformation of an infected cell and the induction of an immunodeficiency state through selective destruction or dysfunction of immune-competent cells ...
+Although these mechanisms are operative in retroviral infections, retroviruses have additional mechanisms of inducing disease, including the malignant transformation of an infected cell and the induction of an immunodeficiency state through selective destruction or dysfunction of immune-competent cells that renders ...